Ashwagandha root is the little black dress of herbal medicine. No, seriously! This herb is incredibly versatile and multipurpose.

 Ashwagandha is thought to mimic the actions of GABA, which is why many Ayurvedic practices support its use as a sleep aid (16).
 For insomnia relief, some herbalists recommend mixing a teaspoon of powdered ashwagandha into a glass of warm milk for optimal benefit.

-The advantage of using ashwagandha to correct insomnia, is that it does not just sedate the body like some medications may do.
+The advantage of using ashwagandha to correct insomnia, is that it does not just sedate the body like some medications.
 Ayurveda supports rejuvenating the body’s natural mechanisms.
-So, ashwagandha works to rebalance cortisol levels, and support calming neurotransmitters to give us a peaceful night of sleep without the unwanted symptoms.
+So, it works to rebalance cortisol levels, supporting calming neurotransmitters to give us a peaceful night of sleep.

 Ashwagandha Benefits for Hair

-If all that isn’t convincing enough for you to try ashwagandha, this last point may win you over!
+If all that isn’t convincing enough for you, this last point may win you over!
 Ashwagandha has many benefits for your hair.
 Who doesn’t want healthier hair, right?

 Melanin is a type of pigment found in skin, eyes, and hair.
 Ashwagandha may increase hair melanin when taken in high doses.
 One particular study included 3,000 mg of ashwagandha per day for one year (18).
 By increasing melanin, this herb can help prevent premature graying of the hair.
 Score!